madeofsun/tiny-guards/README.md

 # tiny-guards 💂

-Tiny library for advanced typescript guarding
+A tiny library for advanced typescript guarding

 - 🪶 lightweight